jeffseely/jeffseely.github.io/Text.md

 The `jeffObj` object has 4 properties: a boolean property called `living`, and numeric property called `age`, a string property called `gender` and a method called `lifeleft` that is a function which subtracts `age` from 80 and returns the difference.
 You can create objects that contain any sort of data or function, even other objects.

 You may wonder what the value of the variable `jeffObj` is.
-To find out, paste the object constructor code above into a Repl.it JavaScript editor and add the line
+To find out, paste the object constructor code above into a Replit.com JavaScript editor and add the line

 `console.log(jeffObj);`